Ercanar/bachelor-thesis/Thesis.typ

 Compared to @Taylor2013, the MSCM overestimated the impact of the water vapor feedback by between 30% and 85% depending on the region.
 All of those facts point towards an inconsistency within the hydrological part of the MSCM.

-The albedo feedback is also strongest in the arctics, while being close to zero in the tropics.
+The albedo feedback is also strongest in the polar regions, while being close to zero in the tropical regions.
 The crosscheck with @figure-T_A confirms that quite well visually.
-Compared again to @Taylor2013, the MSCM gets the albedo feedback of the tropics quite well, but falters at the arctics.
+Compared again to @Taylor2013, the MSCM gets the albedo feedback of the tropical regions quite well, but falters at the polar regions.
 The impact of albedo feedback is more than six times larger within @Taylor2013.
 This indicates that the MSCM underestimates the impact of the albedo, which would lead to a lower change in albedo, and a lower impact of the albedo feedback.